-Joseph Christen SVP, Safety and Compliance Paul Grether SVP and General Manager
+Joseph Christen SVP, Safety and Compliance

+Paul Grether SVP and General Manager

-MTA Grand Central Madison Concourse Operating Company ("GCMC") was created in December 2021 as an MTA subsidiary agency.
-The sole purpose of the organization is to manage the third-party entity/entities that will be retained to operate and maintain the Grand Central Madison facilities, including the systems and equipment.
+MTA Grand Central Madison Operating Company (GCMOC) was created in December 2021 as an MTA subsidiary agency.
+The sole purpose of the organization is to manage the assets constructed by the MTA under the "East Side Access" project, including the Grand Central Madison terminal station, tunnels and Mid-Day Storage Yard.
+Certain railroad assets are operated and maintained by the MTA Long Island Rail Road and others by third party contractors.